How Many Materials Science Tools Do You Need to Know to Get a Materials Science Job?

 This gives you a coherent stack you can explain and justify.

-What matters more than tools in hiring
+What matters more than tools in UK materials science hiring?

 Across roles and experience levels, employers consistently prioritise: